White-tailed deer: Marking

 White-tailed deer possess many glands that allow them to produce scents, some of which are so potent they can be detected by the human nose.
 Four major glands are the preorbital, forehead, tarsal, and metatarsal glands.
 Secretions from the preorbital glands (in front of the eye) were thought to be rubbed on tree branches, but research suggests this is not so.
-Scent from the forehead or sudoriferous glands (found on the head, between the antlers and eyes) is used to deposit scent on branches that overhang "scrapes" (areas scraped by the deer's front hooves before rub-urination).
+Scent from the forehead or sudoriferous glands (found on the head, between the antlers and eyes) is used to deposit scent on branches that overhang scrapes (areas scraped by the deer's front hooves before rub-urination).
 The tarsal glands are found on the upper inside of the hock (middle joint) on each hind leg.
 The scent is deposited from these glands when deer walk through and rub against vegetation.
 These scrapes are used by bucks as a sort of "sign-post" by which bucks know which other bucks are in the area, and to let does know a buck is regularly passing through the area—for breeding purposes.
 The scent from the metatarsal glands, found on the outside of each hind leg, between the ankle and hooves, may be used as an alarm scent.
 The scent from the interdigital glands, which are located between the hooves of each foot, emit a yellow waxy substance with an offensive odor.
 Deer can be seen stomping their hooves if they sense danger through sight, sound, or smell; this action leaves an excessive amount of odor for warning other deer of possible danger.

 Throughout the year, deer rub-urinate, a process during which a deer squats while urinating so the urine will run down the insides of the deer's legs, over the tarsal glands, and onto the hair covering these glands.
 Bucks rub-urinate more frequently during the breeding season.
-Secretions from the tarsal gland mix with the urine and bacteria to produce a strong-smelling odor.
+Secretions from the preputial glands and tarsal glands mix with the urine and bacteria to produce a strong-smelling odor.
 During the breeding season, does release hormones and pheromones that tell bucks a doe is in heat and able to breed.
 Bucks also rub trees and shrubs with their antlers and heads during the breeding season, possibly transferring scent from the forehead glands to the tree, leaving a scent other deer can detect.

 Sign-post marking (scrapes and rubs) is a very obvious way white-tailed deer communicate.
 Although bucks do most of the marking, does visit these locations often.
 To make a rub, a buck uses his antlers to strip the bark off small-diameter trees, helping to mark his territory and polish his antlers.
 To mark areas they regularly pass through, bucks make scrapes.
 Often occurring in patterns known as scrape lines, scrapes are areas where a buck has used his front hooves to expose bare earth.
 They often rub-urinate into these scrapes, which are often found under twigs that have been marked with scent from the forehead glands.